Cordes-Nirenberg type estimates for nonlocal parabolic equations: Parabolic interpolation inequalities

-Since $-u$ is another solution of the given equation, the second equation (ii) can be transformed equivalently to the equation This and the upper bound estimate in the above imply that $\inf_{Q_r}u\ge-c\,\|u\|_{L^{\iy}_T(L^1_\om)}$.
-Therefore we complete the proof.
+Since $-u$ is another solution of the given equation, the second equation (ii) can be transformed equivalently to the equation This and the upper bound estimate in the above imply that $\inf_{Q_r}u\gtrsim-\,\|u\|_{L^{\iy}_T(L^1_\om)}$.